-Highlighted rows reflect situation of Massachusetts Medicaid pay for performance program.
-See page 21-24 of the Harvard Letter and Between Group Variance subpage of Measuring Health Disparities page.
+Red highlighted rows reflect situation of Massachusetts Medicaid pay-for performance program.
+See Between Group Variance subpage of Measuring Health Disparities page, pages 32 to 34 of the FCSM 2013 Research Conference paper, and pages 10 to 12 of "Race and Mortality Revisited."